jeremejazz/jeremejazz/README.md

 # Hello World (and Beyond)! 🚀

-- 🔭 I’m currently working on publishing my first Flutter package
+- 🔭 I’m currently working on developing mobile apps and publishing tutorials.
 - 🌱 I’m currently learning Mobile Development
 - 🤔 I’m looking for help with best practices and UI/UX improvements.
 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/jeremecausing), [telegram](https://t.me/jeremejazz)